return to Home page

 His sermons eloquently displayed his extraordinary scholarship, concern for social justice and commitment to a homeland for the Jewish people.
 They attracted many non-Jewish visitors and would often be reported in Cleveland's newspapers.
 He continued the custom of Sunday morning services, but restored the teaching of Hebrew in the Temple's school.

-Three years after Abba Hillel Silver became its rabbi, the Temple began to build a new home, two miles east, in University Circle.
+Three years after Abba Hillel Silver became its rabbi, The Temple began to build a new home, two miles east, in University Circle.
 It moved to this location in 1924 and took its place in a square-mile area that was to became the home of more than 50 educational, cultural and religious institutions.
-For more on this building, click here.

 The Temple on Ansel Road, looking north